zeldaret/oot/tools/audio/README.md

 This collection of python files implements the extraction of audio data from a base ROM.

+Files that are designed to be used externally include:
-`audio_extract.py` is the main file for audio extraction, it expects a script to call `extract_audio_for_version` with the necessary inputs.
+- `audio_extract.py` is the main file for audio extraction, it expects an external script to call `extract_audio_for_version` with the necessary inputs.
-`disassemble_sequence.py` is runnable but is not used that way in either extraction or building.
+- `disassemble_sequence.py` is runnable but is not used in this way in either extraction or building.
 It may be used to manually disassemble a sequence binary.
-`tuning.py` is runnable but is not used that way in either extraction or building.
-It may be used to manually determine alternative matches for the samplerate and root key of a sample as the extraction procedure cannot always determine these uniquely.
+- `tuning.py` is runnable but is not used that way in either extraction or building.
+It may be used to manually determine alternative matches for the samplerate and basenote of a sample as the extraction procedure cannot always determine these uniquely.

-See individual python source files for individual explanations of the other files.
+See individual python source files for further details on their purposes.